 You can deduct operating expenses, such as advertising, employee compensation and benefits, insurance, and payments to professionals, from your Schedule C. You can also deduct expenses for the part of your home you use for business, as well as driving expenses for the business.

 What is the self-employment tax rate?

-The maximum amount subject to Social Security tax for 2021 is $118,500.
+Each year, there is a maximum amount subject to Social Security tax.
 However, all self-employment income over $400 is subject to Medicare tax.

 Multiply your net business profit by 92.35% to figure out your net earnings from self-employment.
 This percentage is used since an employee is only required to pay one of these: